Cerchie/my-site/blog/2022-08-02-parenting-in-tech.md

 If your joy is found in a life pattern that's not attainable yet, you can make small daily changes to work towards your goal.
 If there's another tech subfield you want to work in, make a goal to talk to one person in that field per week.
 If you want to have a job that's more flexible and allows you to pick up your kid from school early, apply to one of those jobs a week.

 We all know that a life that aligns with your inner peace is not necessarily easy.
 There's a lot of external turmoil in the world.
 It can be exhausting, scary, and downright overwhelming to be a parent, especially a new parent, in tech.
 But it's a lot easier when you pay attention to what you, as a whole person, delight in.

+### Caveat

+There are a lot of systemic issues out there that make life difficult for caregivers.
+This post is not intended to say you can solve all those difficulties with an attitude adjustment.
+Laws and cultural expectations need changing.
+This post is solely intended to help with any internal friction you may be experiencing, since these thoughts have helped me.